punitcx/CS639A-Program-Analysis-Verification-and-Testing/README.md

-Really enjoyed the course - even though it was a bit hectic!
+Really enjoyed the course and the assignments - even though it was a bit hectic!